Ted Yoho: Abortion

-Yoho is anti-abortion.
+Yoho is anti-choice.
 He believes there should be strict protection laws for fetuses.
-He has described abortion as a "hideous practice" which "needs to stop."
+He has described abortion as a "hideous practice" which "needs to stop".

 Foreign policy

 Yoho urged the Trump administration to impose sanctions against Chinese officials who are responsible for human rights abuses against the Uyghur Muslim minority in China's northwestern Xinjiang region.
 In March 2019, Yoho and other lawmakers wrote a letter to Secretary of State Mike Pompeo that read in part, "This issue is bigger than just China.
-It is about demonstrating to strongmen globally that the world will hold them accountable for their actions."
+It is about demonstrating to strongmen globally that the world will hold them accountable for their actions".
 He also delivered a speech on East Turkistan (Xinjiang) on the House floor, describing East Turkistan as an "occupied country" and condemned China for what he says is its genocide of Uyghurs, Kazakhs, Kyrgyz, and other Turkic peoples.

 Drug policy

-Yoho has a "B" rating from NORML, indicating a mixed voting history regarding cannabis-related causes.
-Yoho is not against veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.
-He supports industrial hemp farming.
-He voted in favor of preventing the DEA from funding the stop of medical marijuana operations in the states where they are legally operating.
+Yoho voted in favor of blocking the Drug Enforcement Administration (DEA) from using funds to shut down medical marijuana operations in states where such operations are legal.

 Economic issues

 Yoho voted in favor of the Tax Cuts and Jobs Act of 2017.
-Yoho acknowledges that the bill is "not perfect."
-He believes the bill will "simplify the tax code" and "lighten the burden on all Americans (including middle-class families)."
+Yoho acknowledges that the bill is "not perfect".
+He believes the bill will "simplify the tax code" and "lighten the burden on all Americans (including middle-class families)".